Early Years Foundation Stage

 - Religious Education (RE)

 RE is included alongside the National Curriculum and has equal standing in relation to other National Curriculum subjects.
 The school follows the East Sussex agreed syllabus.
 This is the same for all non-faith and faith schools.

-Please click on the link below to view the current Curriculum Plans for each year group.
 If you need any additional information about the curriculum for a certain year group please contact one of the class teacher's directly (details for class teachers' email addresses can be found here)